How to get started with API - Basics 01

 The aforementioned steps are mandatory to process accordingly.
 Othewise, the API will not be working adequately.

-Create a project in the desktop app
+Open a project in the desktop app

 The goal will be to control the simulation and output via the Python interface and read the results directly in the console.